Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

 Using an Oven

-Reheating in an oven is the ideal way to reheat crispy steak.
+It is my preferred method.
+Reheating in an oven is the ideal way to reheat a crispy steak and gives the best results.
 The dryer the method, the better it is for the crust to keep it from being soggy.
-Another thing is that an oven cooks evenly, so there’s no worry about under or overcooked areas.
+Another thing is that an oven cooks evenly, so there’s no worry about undercooked or overcooked areas.

 Place foil on a baking tray, then put the steak on the foiled tray.
 Loosely cover the steak with another foil.

 Place the tray in the hot oven and heat for 10-15 minutes.
 Make sure it heats thoroughly.
-If the insides haven’t reached at least 165F, heat for a few minutes more.
-Cool for 5 minutes and serve.
+If the insides haven’t reached at least 165F, heat for a few more minutes.
+Cool for 3-4 minutes and serve.

 Using a Microwave Oven

-Preheat a toaster oven at 350F.
-Place the steak on a microwavable container and microwave for about 45 seconds.
-The juice of meat will heat up the insides of the steak.
+Preheat a toaster oven to 350F.
+Place the steak in a microwavable container in a single layer and microwave for about 45 seconds.
+The juice of the cut of meat will heat up the insides of the steak.

-Place the microwaved steak on the lined toaster oven and heat for 2-3 minutes.
+Place the microwaved leftover steak in the lined toaster oven and heat for 2-3 minutes.
 It will heat the surface of the steak.
 Serve after cooling for 5 minutes.

 Using a Toaster Oven